Best Grammys 2019 performances ranked: Cardi B, Post Malone, Lady Gaga and more

 8. Dan + Shay -- Tequila

 "When I, when I, when IIIII" -- how do I get that playing in the background whenever I'm feeling nostalgic?
 And then that last note from Shay whenever that involves heartbreak.
-Drink a glass for these country music duo, winners of Best Country Duo/Group Performance for their hit song Tequila.
+Drink a glass for this country music duo, winners of Best Country Duo/Group Performance for their incredible song Tequila.

 9. St. Vincent, Dua Lipa -- Masseduction, R.E.S.P.E.C.T., One Kiss